h3nnes/mtbtool-android-app/README.md

 An Android app for performing bandlock and managing EFS NV items on Qualcomm-based Xiaomi devices without root, using [Shizuku](https://github.com/RikkaApps/Shizuku) for privileged access.

+It wraps around the mtb binary located in `/vendor/bin` directory.
+If this binary does not exist, the app will NOT work!
 Tested on MIUI/HyperOS devices running Android 13+.

 ## What it does